TheonlyIcebear/Tic-Tac-Toe-Machine-Learning/README.md

 So at first the model starts with random weights and biases then calculates the `Average Cost` of the function.
 Which is bassically how bad the function is at it's job.
 The higher the cost the worse the model. ![Img](images/cost-function0.ppm)

 Bassically the model wants to find the lowest point of the graph, or the lowest `Average cost`.
-And using some derivatives we can calculate the slope of the graph to find how much we need to change our values to get to that local minumum.
+And using some derivatives we can calculate the slope of the graph to find how much we need to change the values to get to that local minumum.

 For my model I simply made the model play against a bot that would play the optimal move 50% of the time.
 And it would record what the model predicted as the best response move and calculate the `Gradient Descent` for the model to make the output more like the optimal move.